turingcapital/Manual/README.md

 ### DAO
 Turing is structured as a decentralized autonomous organization (DAO).
 Anyone can join and contribute to our network.
 By joining you will get access to 1) our Slack; 2) our dealflow; and 3) our network.

-We're currently looking for content editors, scouts, analysts, and technical advisors.
+We're currently looking for scouts, analysts, and technical advisors.
 [Contact us if interested](https://docs.google.com/forms/d/e/1FAIpQLScp8nNGnC_CBJ8Y3TErQKldsZ-aAaKm7o57A13o_xPN5nrAdw/viewform "Contact us if interested")

 ## Writings